 2) our global and national need to reduce greenhouse gas emissions requires reduction of fossil fuel use to zero by 2050,

-SOCAN endorses the recently proposed Clean Power Plan and Methane Rule as a worthwhile first step towards reducing greenhouse gas emissions, but also stresses the need for much stronger action in the near future.
+SOCAN endorses the Obama era Clean Power Plan and Methane Rule as worthwhile steps towards reducing greenhouse gas emissions, but also stresses the need for much stronger action in the near future.